Phillip Ervin

-Phillip S. Ervin (born July 15, 1992) is an American professional baseball outfielder for the Pericos de Puebla of the Mexican League.
+Phillip Shane Ervin (born July 15, 1992) is an American professional baseball outfielder for the Olmecas de Tabasco of the Mexican League.
 Prior to playing professionally, Ervin attended Samford University, where he played college baseball for the Bulldogs.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Seattle Mariners.

 Ervin starred in baseball for Leroy High School.
 In college, Ervin was named a First Team All-Southern Conference in 2011, 2012 and 2013.
 The Reds selected him with the 27th overall selection in the 2013 MLB draft.